Mac Won't Accept Password After Update? Here's the Fix

 Relax!
 In this post, you will learn 6 effective methods to solve this annoying problem!
 Keep reading!

-Many users have feedback that "Mac won't let me log in with the right password".
-The reasons behind it are various but mainly the following:
+Many users have reported that “Mac won’t let me log in with the correct password.”
+There can be several reasons for this issue, but the most common ones include:

 1. Check Caps Lock